ksparavec/pyrlab/README.md

 Note that you have to use **--user** option with pip.
 Also note that modules will be installed in temporary container image which will be discarded after container termination.

 You can do the same in your Jupyter Lab web interface using Terminal App from Launcher.
 I prefer working in classical terminal instead of browser when typing commands.
 YMMV, of course :)

-## Notes on security

-Docker, in general, does not provide or provision any kind of security policies automatically for you.
-This means that you need to take care about them.
-As long as you use it on your local workstation with localhost links, this does not present much of the issue (at least not more than you already have).
-If you decide to use Jupyter Lab on remote server machines, you need to take some measures to reduce potential security risks:

-1. Always use authentication, either by token or user/password with Jupyter Lab instances,

-2. Don't start Jupyter Lab containers on remote server machines based on **pyrlab-build** image because it contains C compiler and linker among other things,

-3. Make sure that access to remote container is protected by proper firewall rules,

-4. Restrict direct Internet access to links/domains from your container instance to those that you really need.
-This can be done with the help of an external Web Application Proxy.
-Ask your friendly network administrator for help if you need it.
-Please note that you will have to define this proxy in your Python session first in order to access external links (for example Yahoo Finance portal to get financial data for analysis).
-See documentation for your Python module for details,

-5. Use your common sense (good thing to do in general, not only when it comes to security).

 ## Where to find more information